Hi and thank you for clicking on The Skipper.

 Elladan laughed.
 "I like her.
 She is amusing."

-Elrohir sighed and shook his head.
+Elrohir's mouth twitched into a smile.
 "You find the oddest things to be amusing."

 "Ana?"
 Elladan took a step towards me.
 "You say you are not from this world, then from where do you hail?"